Angel and Big Joe

 Angel and Big Joe is a 1975 American short drama film directed by Bert Salzman and starring Paul Sorvino and Dadi Pinero.
 It won an Oscar at the 48th Academy Awards in 1976 for Best Short Subject.

 Premise

-Angel (Dadi Pinero) portrays a young migrant worker, while Big Joe (Paul Sorvino) is a telephone lineman.
+Angel (Dadi Pinero) portrays a young Chicano migrant worker, while Big Joe (Paul Sorvino) is a telephone lineman.
 Angel feels that he can trust no one, but Big Joe sets out to prove him wrong.